 What is the point of making a shaken espresso?

-Making a shaken espresso enhances the flavor, texture, and overall drinking experience of a traditional iced espresso.
+Shaking your espresso lifts the flavor, the texture, and the whole experience of a regular iced espresso.

-The process smooths out espresso’s natural bitterness, bringing out a hint of sweetness and creating a light, frothy top layer.
+That shake smooths out espresso's natural bitterness, coaxes out a hint of sweetness, and builds a light, frothy layer on top.

-When poured over fresh ice and milk, it has a balanced, creamy taste and an attractive, layered appearance:
+Pour it over fresh ice and milk, and you get a balanced, creamy taste with a lovely layered look:

 A homemade iced shaken espresso.